the-codegen-project/cli/docs/contributing.md

 What about MAJOR release? just add `!` to the prefix, like `fix!: ` or `refactor!: `

 Prefix that follows specification is not enough though.
 Remember that the title must be clear and descriptive with usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).

-## License
-When you submit changes, your submissions are understood to be under the same [Apache 2.0 License](../LICENSE) that covers the project.